inertialsense/docs.inertialsense.com/docs/user-manual/software/evaltool.md

 ## Overview

 The EvalTool (Evaluation Tool) is a desktop GUI application that allows you to explore and test functionality of the Inertial Sense products in real-time.
-It has scrolling plots, 3D model representation, table views of all data, data logger, and firmware updating interface for the uINS, uAHRS, or uIMU.
+It has scrolling plots, 3D model representation, table views of all data, data logger, and firmware updating interface for the IMX, uAHRS, or uIMU.
 The EvalTool can simultaneously interface with multiple Inertial Sense devices.

 ## Download and Install